-In the modern world, there are a wide range of tools that can take away some of the inconveniences associated with business travel.
-While Zoom and Teams are great ways to connect with far-flung colleagues, software for productivity is a potential gamechanger when it comes to ensuring there’s no drop-off in your output while you’re out on the road.
-After all, there’s nothing like real, live, human facetime to grow relationships and keep employees engaged, which is why business travel is so valuable.
-But along with all that potential comes productivity-sapping side effects like jet lag – not to mention the lost time spent in transit.
+In today’s world, there’s a wide range of tools that can take away some of the inconveniences associated with business travel.
+While Zoom and Teams are great ways to connect with colleagues far away, software for productivity is a potential game changer when it comes to ensuring there’s no decline in your output while you’re on the road.
+After all, there’s nothing like face-to-face time to grow relationships and keep employees engaged, which is why business travel is so valuable.
+However, along with all that potential come productivity-sapping side effects like jet lag, not to mention the time spent in transit.

-Wondering how to be more productive at work, even when you’re on the road?
-As with most things, there are a wide range of apps for that very purpose.
-From time tracking to to-do listing, today’s work productivity tools keep you focused, no matter the location.
-Plus, they’re also a boon for your health and well-being, helping you avoid the stress of work-related inconveniences while you’re working away from home.
+Wondering how to be more productive at work – even when you’re on the road?
+There’s a wide range of apps for that very purpose.
+From time tracking to to-do lists, today’s work productivity tools keep you focused no matter the location.
+Plus, they benefit your health and well-being, helping you avoid the stress of work-related inconveniences while working away from home.

 Why is productivity planning important?

-According to NexTravel polling reported in Forbes, nearly a third (31.9%) of business travelers stated that they found it difficult staying on top of their workload during travel.
-This led to 23.8% feeling the need to work overtime to make up for that lost productivity upon their return – a sure recipe for burnout.
+According to NexTravel polling reported in Forbes, nearly a third (31.9%) of business travelers stated they found it difficult to stay on top of their workload when traveling.
+This led to 23.8% feeling the need to work overtime to make up for lost productivity upon their return – a sure recipe for burnout.

-Research conducted by Carlson Wagonlit Travel found that travelers experienced stress and resulting lost productivity for up to 6.9 hours per average business trip, which is nearly a full workday.
+Research conducted by Carlson Wagonlit Travel found that travelers experienced stress and lost productivity for up to 6.9 hours on an average business trip – nearly a full workday.

 So, what causes this stress?
-The main issues reported by travelers in this same survey included:
+The main issues reported by travelers in this survey included:

 • Missing or delayed luggage